direct-democracy-berlin/direct-democracy-opinion/README.md

 This tool is designed to help people present Thesis and allow others to give their opinion on them.

+If you want to see it working, ping me and I'll give you the adress.

 # Getting the system running
 Need a postgress DB as defined in [database.yml](config/database.yml)
 ```